chriszhangm/ExactGene/README.md

 # ExactGene

-Exact inference for meta-analysis of rare events based on the fixed-effect model
+Exact inference for meta-analysis of rare events based on the fixed-effect model.

 ## Installation of the package

 To install our package, you may execute the following codes: